sjteresi/TE_Density/README.md

 Please install Pip so that you may easily install Python packages.
 Then we will use Pip to go over our **requirements.txt** and install the needed Python packages.
 `pip install -r requirements.txt`

+# To Do:
+Talk with Michael about making `validate_args` its own separate file